How do you turn off the auto-pilot and begin to live intuitively? How can you learn to listen to your intuition?

-To live intuitively means to listen to your body as much–if not more–than you listen to your thoughts.
+To listen to your intuition means to listen to your body as much–if not more–than you listen to your thoughts.

 Don’t get me wrong.
 As someone who has prized her intellect since she was, like, four years old, I thought this was crazy-talk.
-But just because our society praises one type of knowledge doesn’t negate the importance of other types of knowledge.
+But just because our society praises one type of intelligence doesn’t negate the importance of other types of intelligence.

 Being in touch with one’s body is so instinctual, and primitive, and natural.
 I pretty much still suck at it but am SO MUCH BETTER than I was before.